Home » Tools » Power Tools » Saws » The Best Band Saws For Woodworking

 Types of Bandsaws

-From the food-safe meat bandsaws used to cut that extra thick pork chop to a horizontal metal saw there are many styles to pick from.
+There are many styles, from the food-safe meat bandsaws that cut that extra thick pork chops to a horizontal metal saw.
 All of that to say that bandsaws have a wide range of features:

 • Floor vs. bench